 Mention Victorian crime in Reading and most people immediately think of Mrs Dyer, an unscrupulous baby farmer and one of Britain’s most notorious serial killers.
 When I moved to Caversham, close to the spot in the river Thames where Dyer disposed of her infant victims, it was this shocking case that first drew me into writing about 19th century crime.
-Dyer has cropped up again recently on Facebook groups, such as Old Reading so I thought it was time to revisit the scene of these heinous crimes.

 On 30 March 1896, a bargeman was navigating his cargo down the River Thames at Reading, just past Caversham Lock.
 As he passed the wooden footbridge known as the Clappers (pictured above), he spotted a parcel drifting in the water.
 He unhooked it to get a closer look, unprepared for the gruesome contents that lay inside.
 He pulled back the thick layer of sodden flannel to reveal a tiny human foot.
 In the parcel was the body of a baby girl; she had been strangled with white tape that had been tied twice around her neck and knotted under her left ear.
 The police would soon find that her horrific injuries would form a sinister pattern.